Jordaki Kuparenko

-Iordache Cuparencu (born 1780 in Călinești (Șerbăuți), Suceava; died 1844 in Warsaw) was a Romanian circus artist, aeronautics pioneer, engineer and theatre manager of Moldavian-Romanian descent.
+Iordache Cuparencu (born 1780 in Călinești (Șerbăuți), Suceava; died 1844 in Warsaw) was a Polish-Romanian circus artist, aeronautics pioneer, engineer and theatre manager of Moldavian-Romanian descent.

 Life

 Early life

 Iordache Cuparencu (Cuparentco, in the Polish newspapers: Jordaki Kuparentko/Kupareńko, or as in his autographs - Kuparenko) was born in 1784 in the vicinity of Iasi into a wealthy family.
 According to Orgelbrand's Encyclopedia (1864), tired of being bullied by his brothers, he left his family in 1798, working as a decorator artist at the theatre in Iasi.
 Around 1800, he joined J. Kolter's French traveling circus that was performing in Moldavia at the time.
 During the tour he fell in love with the owner's daughter, whom he married in 1804.
 Cuparencu become a co-owner of the circus troupe, although the couple divorced in 1808.
 While touring in Poland, he fell from a height during a tightrope act and broke his leg severely.
 It turned out to be the end of his professional career as a stunt performer and tied him to Warsaw for the rest of his life, although he was an active entrepreneur of the circus later on.